tdenewiler/statick-tex/README.md

 unit test which replicates the bug.

 Before submitting a change, please run tox to check that you have not introduced any regressions or violated any code style guidelines.

+### Mypy

+Statick uses [mypy](http://mypy-lang.org/) to check that type hints are being followed properly.
+Type hints are described in [PEP 484](https://www.python.org/dev/peps/pep-0484/) and allow for static typing in Python.
+To determine if proper types are being used in Statick plugins the following command will show any errors, and create several types of reports that can be viewed with a text editor or web browser.

+    pip install mypy
+    mkdir report
+    mypy --ignore-missing-imports --html-report report/ --txt-report report src/

+It is hoped that in the future we will generate coverage reports from mypy and use those to check for regressions.